Lord Edward Gleichen: Early military career

 He was Sudan agent in Cairo from 1901 to 1903 with the local rank of lieutenant colonel, After serving on half-pay, he became military attaché to Berlin, which he held from October 1903 until 1906.
-He and Kaiser Wilhelm II fell out, and Gleichen was sent to be military attaché in Washington D.C. from 1906 to 1907.
+He and Kaiser Wilhelm II fell out, and Gleichen, promoted in October 1906 to brevet colonel, was sent to be military attaché in Washington D.C. from 1906 to 1907.
 He met the Wright brothers while in Washington and wrote a report on their aircraft, but also failed to form a relationship with U.S. President Teddy Roosevelt.
 He was assistant director of military operations from 1907 to 1911.

-In August 1911 he was promoted to the temporary rank of brigadier general and succeeded Alexander Wilson as commander of the 15th Infantry Brigade.
+In August 1911 he succeeded Alexander Wilson as general officer commanding (GOC) of the 15th Infantry Brigade and was granted the temporary rank of brigadier general whilst he held this appointment.

-He served in the First World War, which began in the summer of 1914, commanding his 15th Brigade until 1915, and then, after being promoted to major general, the 37th Division from 1915 to 1916.
-He was an intelligence bureau director at the department of information from 1917 to 1918.
+First World War

+During the First World War, which began in the summer of 1914, Gleichen commanded his brigade as part of the 5th Division of the original British Expeditionary Force (BEF).
+Throughout the remaining months of 1914, Gleichen led the brigade during the Battle of Mons and the subsequent Great Retreat, the Battle of Le Cateau, and later at the Marne and the Aisne.
+His brigade was later heavily engaged at the Battle of La Bassée and the First Battle of Ypres.
+On 16 February 1915, he was promoted to major general "for services rendered in connection with Operations in the Field", for his distinguished conduct in the war so far, yet he remained with his brigade for another few weeks.

+In April, Gleichen was appointed GOC of the newly formed 37th Division, a Kitchener's Army formation stationed in England.
+After supervising the division's training on Salisbury Plain, he led it to the Western Front in July 1915 and commanded it through the Battle of the Somme the following year, eventually relinquishing his post in October 1916.

+From 1917 to 1918, he served as the Director of the Intelligence Bureau at the Department of Information.

+Post-war and final years

 He served as Chairman of the Permanent Committee on Geographical Names from 1919.
-He retired from the army in October 1919...
+He retired from the army in October 1919.

 At court, the Count was appointed an Extra Equerry to King Edward VII in July 1901.

 He wrote a number of books, including: